CrimeOwl AI logoCrimeOwl AI

 Lead #3

-On July 24, 2024, at approximately 3 p.m., a group of individuals vandalized and damaged federal property at Union Station in Washington, D.C., with repair costs estimated to exceed $11,000.
-One suspect, identified as Suspect #4, physically attacked a U.S. Park Police officer who was attempting to arrest a protester during the incident.
-The FBI is seeking public assistance in identifying the individuals responsible for these federal crimes, including destruction of government property and assault of federal officers.
+On July 24, 2024, at approximately 3 p.m., a group of individuals vandalized and damaged federal property at Union Station in Washington, D.C., causing an estimated $11,000 in repairs.
+One suspect, identified as Suspect #4, physically assaulted a U.S. Park Police officer who was attempting to arrest a protester during the incident.
+The FBI is seeking public assistance in identifying the individuals responsible for destruction of federal property and assault of federal officers, crimes that carry serious federal penalties.

 Case